tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ### Leveraging Transient Attributes

-We can go a step further with out trait and add the ability to specify how many memory cards a `Camera` has.
+We can go a step further with our trait and add the ability to specify how many memory cards a `Camera` has.
 For this, we can use [transient attributes](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#transient-attributes).
 Transient attributes allow you to pass variables into FactoryBot that are not a part of the model you are creating, but can be referenced during during the creation of the factory.

-Let's take a look at this in practice:
+The syntax for transient attributes is very similar to the syntax of setting attributes on a factory.

 ```ruby
 factory :camera do